The best curtain and blind options for corner windows

 Two windows, no wall gap

-Ensure the track or rod extends well past the edge of the window and right into the corner so that you’re not blocking any light when they’re open and the curtains appear as one continuous panel when closed.
+If you have two windows perpendicular to each other (ie. a 90 degree angle) with no wall but a shared architrave, you’re better to have a curtain to the far side of each window that meet at the corner/in the centre.
+Ensure the track or rod extend from the corner out past the edge of the window so you’re not blocking any light when they’re open and the curtains appear as one continuous panel when closed.

 Two windows, small wall gap

 If there is enough of a wall gap in between each window frame and the corner of the room you could hang curtains on both sides of each window for symmetry.
 All types of blinds are suitable in this scenario and you could choose either an inside mount or outside mount as long as they are carefully measured so as not to touch or overlap.

 If there is just one window that is very close to the corner of the room, having just one curtain on one side will look uneven, but having one on either side means you could block the window and miss out on light.
 In this instance curtains are less practical and a roller blind, honeycomb, venetian blind or shutters would be better.

 By this we mean glass that meets glass in the corner.
 To hang curtains in this area you need a continuous curved track or rod is essential as separate curtains would touch the glass.
 Vertical blinds or Veri Shades® that also curve right around are another good option.
 Roller blinds or venetians in this setting are fiddly and can look messy if they’re not exact.